 In proportion as an ovum acquires a state of maturity in the ovarium, the uterus undergoes a correspondent preparation for its reception.
-Its vascular action is increased in a degree tending to a state of inflammation, and it wants but the additional stiinulus of impregnation to determine it to the production of the deciduous secretion so requisite for its proper connexion with the ovum; if, however, the stimulus of impregnation is denied, this increased action is not carried to a sufficient height to produce properly that effect; nevertheless, it is sufficient to give rise to the effusion of a fluid, which fluid is the menstrual fluid.
+Its vascular action is increased in a degree tending to a state of inflammation, and it wants but the additional stimulus of impregnation to determine it to the production of the deciduous secretion so requisite for its proper connexion with the ovum; if, however, the stimulus of impregnation is denied, this increased action is not carried to a sufficient height to produce properly that effect; nevertheless, it is sufficient to give rise to the effusion of a fluid, which fluid is the menstrual fluid.
 The secreting orifices of the uterine vessels being thus determined to an evacuation of their contents, this proceeds until, the ovarian action ceasing, the irritations of the uterine system are relieved, and the effects of the increased local action obviated.
-The quantity of fluid discharged during menstruation, and the difference in the qualities of that fluid from the decidua membrane, are not to be regarded as objections to this theory.